smbsp/Hyperledger/README.md

 # Vehicle Tracking on Blockchain

-Vehicle Tracking is self service platform to manage life cycle of Vehicle from Manufacturing to Scarpping.
-Platform is developed on blockchain platform to automate, optimize processes, reduce fraud and bring trust and transparency into the system.
+Vehicle Tracking is self service platform to manage life cycle of vehicle from Manufacturing to Scrapping.
+It is developed on Hyperledger to automate, optimize processes, reduce fraud and bring trust and transparency into the system.

 ## Start and setup blockchain network

 1. ./start-network.sh
 2. ./setup-network.sh

-## Build and run blockchain Rest API Server

-1.
-2.
-3.

 ## Technology

 1. Hyperledger Fabric blockchain platform.
-2. NodeJS
+2. Javascript
-3. Go-lang for samrt contract
+3. Go-lang for smart contract

-## Contributor

-1.
-2.